 The community itself is located between a town golf course (with exceptional sledding and x-country skiing in the winter), conservation land, and Puffer’s Pond (the local swimming hole).
 We are on a bus line that connects the colleges, the town, the groceries stores and regional hubs.

-Amherst is a small town even though its population is spiked by the student bodies.
+Amherst is a small town even though its population grows when college is in session.
 It offers participation in local politics through meetings with District Councilors and membership in town committees.
 For good reason, the unofficial motto for the town is “Amherst, where only the H is silent.”
 You can look up from almost any spot in town and see the hills in the distance, run into people you know at the grocery store or library, and decide at the last minute to take in the latest documentary or art house film at Amherst Cinema.